clausmullie/fish/README.md

 # fish
 eat the kids.
-Javascript game build with p5.js
+Javascript game built with love and p5.js.
+Thanks Jef! <3